code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 + (TodoForm as any).producers = [addNewTodo, cancelAddingTodo];
 ```

-Although we can add new todos to our state, we can see the "Pending count"
+Although new todos are getting added to the state, and "Pending count" in footer
-increase in footer on adding new todos, but we still can't see them added to the
+increases on adding new todos, new todos are not shown in the todo list.
-list.
-We have to update `visibleTodoIds` in our state, which is in charge of
+`visibleTodoIds` in the state need to be kept in sync with changes in
-which todos are visible in the list.
-Question is, where do the producer for
+`todosById`.
+It is in charge of which todos are visible in the list.
+Question
-updating `visibleTodoIds` belong?
-Should we add a producer in `TodoForm` which
+is, where do the producer for updating `visibleTodoIds` belong?
+Should a
-adds the todos, or should it go in `App`, which shows the list of todos?
+producer be added in `TodoForm`, which adds the todos, or should it go in `App`,
+which shows the list of todos?

-Engine recommends that **Views which consume the derived state should track
+Engine recommends that **views which consume the derived state should track
 it**.
-Let's add a producer in `src/App.tsx`:
+Add a producer in `src/App.tsx`:

 ```tsx
 const syncVisibleTodoIds: producer = ({